Meet One of B.C.’s First Animal-Rights Lawyers

-Rebeka Breder is one of the first lawyers in Canada to make animal law her specialty—and as founder of the Canadian Bar Association’s B.C. animal law section and a teacher of UBC’s first-ever course in animal law, Breder is uniquely prepared to fight for our furry friends.
+Rebeka Breder is one of the first lawyers in Canada to make animal law her specialty—and as founder of the Canadian Bar Association’s B.C. animal law section and a teacher of UBC’s course in animal law, Breder is uniquely prepared to fight for our furry friends.

 Q: What exactly is covered by animal law?

 A: It’s a multidisciplinary approach to the law that includes pet custody cases, veterinary malpractice suits, strata disputes, breeder disputes, so-called dangerous dog cases, wrongful death or injury and disagreements between rescue operations and current or previous dog owners.
 I only take on those cases where I feel I will advance the interests and rights of animals.

 Q: Is this a growing field?

 A: I’ve been practising this type of law for over a decade, but animal law is still in its infancy in Canada.
 I equate it to where environmental law was about 20 to 30 years ago.
 It’s just a matter of time before more and more people begin to practice it.

 Q: Have you noticed any recent changes in the way animals are regarded by the law?

 A: Under Canadian law, animals have always been classified as property and had no rights.
 For example, many people aren’t aware that it’s perfectly legal to kill one’s pet as long as it is done in a humane manner.
 But the law is starting to evolve and courts are starting to recognize that animals are sentient beings with feelings, emotion and intelligence.
 It can take a long time for the law to catch up with shifting societal values.